MahdiNabil/CFD-PC/README.md

 ...

 ## Tutorial cases
-* Horizontal Film Condensation (Stefan Problem)
+* Horizontal Film Condensation (Stefan Problem): In this test case, the dynamic effects are relatively negligible.
+Vapor condenses to form a liquid film on the top surface of an isothermal plate (at Tw) in a pure atmosphere.
+The analytical solution is readily available for this well known Stefan problem.
-* Smooth Nusselt Falling Film Condensation
+* Smooth Laminar Nusselt Falling Film Condensation: Smooth laminar falling film condensation on a vertical isothermal wall (at Tw) represents a phase-change configuration with more complex dynamics, but for which analytical solutions can still be obtained based on Nusselt analysis.
-* Wavy Nusselt Falling Film Condensation
+* Wavy Laminar Nusselt Falling Film Condensation: Smooth falling films on vertical plates are inherently unstable, and wavy behavior is initiated at finite Reynolds numbers.
+Waves tend to generate thin film regions with reduced heat-transfer resistance, yielding increased condensation rates.
-* Two-dimensional Nucleate Boiling in a Cavity
+* Two-dimensional Nucleate Boiling in a Cavity: This test case shows the process of nucleate boiling in a single cavity due to vapor bubble growth and detachment of the heated bottom surface.
-* Bubble Condensation
+* Bubble Condensation: This test case represents the phase change (shrinkage) of a vapor bubble condensing as it rises in a column of liquid water (due to Buoyancy force).

 ## Algorithm
 At the beginning, the solver loads the mesh, reads in fields and boundary conditions, and initializes submodels for two-phase fluid properties, turbulence (if selected), and the phase-change model.
 During this initialization stage, the phase-change model constructs the graph of mesh-cell connectivity used to identify interface cells.
 The main solver loop is then initiated.
 First, the time step is